Observers

 Parameters:

-• x_guess – list of optimal dynamical state guess
+• x_guess – Initial guess for states

-• p_guess – list of optimal parameter guess
+• p_guess – Initial guess for parameters

 set_nlp_options(*args, **kwargs)[source]